-One of the hardest choices with content modeling is the question of how flat a model should be.
-Flat means here that a content type does not have many reference fields.
-Flat content types are easy to understand for an editor, but they do not lend themselves to content reuse.
-The same content is often manually entered again and again across flat entries.
+The hardest choice we often see with content modeling is the question of how flat a model should be, flat meaning there are many fields per content type with very few references.

+Flat forms are easy to understand for an editor, but this flat pattern does not lend itself to content reuse through well-structured content.
+The same content is often manually entered again and again across entries.
 When this content requires an update to change a value across all entries, someone must either write a script to programmatically change the values or change each manually.
-Abstracting those values into a referenced entry offers an elegant solution.
+It's much more elegant to abstract those values into a referenced entry.